yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 1. Confidentiality limit (CL), i.e., the number of records that can be encrypted.
-1. Integrity limit (IL), i.e., the amount of records that can fail authentication.
+1. Integrity limit (IL), i.e., the number of records that are allowed to fail authentication.

 The latter only applies to DTLS since TLS connections are torn down on the